Skip advert

 Advertisement - Article continues below

 Up close again, the F1’s sensational finish and build quality are evident, from the flawless mirror finish of the paint to the pristine nap of the suede and leather interior.
-This generously loaned car has over 36,000 miles on the clock but inside looks almost brand new, apart from the perforated suede section of the steering wheel, which looks grubbied and roughed up.
+This generously loaned car had over 36,000 miles on the clock at the time of our drive but inside looks almost brand new, apart from the perforated suede section of the steering wheel, which looks grubbied and roughed up.
 No surprise there, though.

 McLaren has sent along its long-standing F1 road car test driver, Peter Taylor, to look after us today, and he takes the car for a few laps to check it over and establish that all is in order.
 It clearly is and he offers a passenger lap or two to remind me of the car’s characteristics. evo has been to Bruntingthorpe’s XXL runway on a number of occasions to get big numbers from other supercars and come away disappointed, and back in 2003 we trekked to Germany to top 200mph.
 I’m soon wondering why.